metakgp/gyft/CONTRIBUTING.md

 ## Communication

-Please join the [gitter channel](https://gitter.im/gyft_/Lobby) for communication regarding the project.
+Please join the [MetaKGP Slack channel](https://bit.ly/metakgp-slack) for communication regarding the project.
 No personal communication will be entertained :)